20 Fun Facts About Rainbow Sharks

 Rainbow Sharks are not known to be aggressive towards humans.
 They are primarily territorial towards other fish species and may display aggression towards their own kind in certain situations, but they do not pose a threat to humans.
 Like most aquarium fish, they may become stressed or defensive if they feel threatened or if their territory is invaded, but they typically avoid interactions with humans altogether.

-See also 20 Fun Facts About Tiger Shark
+See also 20 Fun Facts About Whale Sharks

 The Rainbow Shark, a popular aquarium fish, typically grows to around 6 inches (15 centimeters) in length in captivity.
 In the wild, they may grow slightly larger, but there's no definitive record of the largest individual specimen.